mmtwigge-star/sales-performance-analysis/README.md

 # Superstore Sales & Profit Analysis

 ## Project Overview
-This project analyzes sales and profitability using SQL and Power BI to identify key business insights.
+This project analyses sales and profitability using SQL and Power BI to identify key business insights.

 ## Tools Used
 - SQL (SQLite)